tujh-rf/gfx/tutorials/vulkan/003_vulkan_debug_utils_ext/README.md

 # Vulkan DebugUtils

-If supported the application can receive debug messages from the Vulkan driver.
-To make it work the application needs to check if the layer VK_LAYER_KHRONOS_validation exist.
-All messages will be send via special messenger object which also needs to be created and properly destroyed.
+It is importand not only use graphical API but also read the debug output from it.
+Vulkan provides the posibility to read debug messages from the driver via special layer which is called VK_LAYER_KHRONOS_validation.

+The layer must be properly created before use and of course destroyed after.

+Also the level of debug messages might be set differently, in the tutorials the only debug level will be used.

+---